sphinx-doc/sphinx/Doc-26/reference/simple_stmts.rst

 .. index:: builtin: __import__

-The built-in function :func:`__import__` is provided to support applications that determine which modules need to be loaded dynamically; refer to Built-in Functions (XXX reference: ../lib/built-in-funcs.html) in the Python Library Reference (XXX reference: ../lib/lib.html) for additional information.
+The built-in function :func:`__import__` is provided to support applications that determine which modules need to be loaded dynamically; refer to :ref:`built-in-funcs` for additional information.

 .. _future: